-Prior to kindergarten entry, a nonmedical exemption form must be submitted at each interval in the ACIP Birth-18 years immunization schedule at which immunizations are due.
-The ACIP immunization schedule is incorporated in Section II (B).
-This documentation is required only for those vaccines required to prevent the diseases listed in Section II (A).
-Exemptions will expire at the time next immunizations are due according to the ACIP birth-18 years immunization schedule or when the student is enrolled to attend kindergarten.

-- 2. From kindergarten through twelfth grade, a nonmedical exemption form must be submitted once per school year.
+- 1. Prior to kindergarten entry, a nonmedical exemption form must be submitted at each interval in the ACIP birth-18 years immunization schedule at which immunizations are due.
+This documentation is required only for those vaccines required to prevent the diseases listed in section II (A).
+Exemptions will expire at the time next immunizations are due according to the ACIP birth-18 years immunization schedule or when the student is enrolled to attend kindergarten. - 2.
+From kindergarten through twelfth grade, a nonmedical exemption form must be submitted once per school year.
 Exemptions will expire annually on June 30th, the last official day of the school year. - C. Personal belief exemption By submitting a nonmedical exemption form signed by the parent(s) or the emancipated student indicating that the parent(s) or emancipated student has a personal belief that is opposed to immunizations.